FLIXIGMA/flixigma.github.io/readme.txt

 ﻿Free Coming soon Responsive Template
 ------------------------------------

-Tech-City free Coming Soon Bootstrap Responsive Template is a flat good looking modern design responsive template or landing page build on top of latest bootstrap html5 and css3.
+Stylish bootstrap coming soon template is a super cool modern design responsive template or landing page build on top of latest bootstrap html5 and css3.
 This theme has a jquery countdown plugin in build.
 This template designed with height quality standards to meet the latest requirement and it is a responsive template fits in all devices with multi browser support.
 Download for free.

 Credits :
 -------